 Outdoors: Canoeing, kayaking, boating and boat trips, sailing, cross country skiing and occasionally camping.
 The camping has become a little more civilized, but a wilderness camping or canoe/kayak trip to a spectacular destination would be awesome (Yukon River canoe trip?).
 Past sports include SCUBA, and horseback riding, both to high levels.

 Sensuality: Respectful, I like women and treat them as equals, in actions, in my heart, not just words.
 Enjoy sensuality, giving and affection (including kissing).
 Compassionate and passionate.
-I care deeply and seek the same in return.
+I care deeply and seek the same.
 I have confidence in myself to openly express my feelings.

 Handyman: Can fix almost everything, renovating houses, and builder of dreams.
 Fixing things mechanical that is, found fixing relationships a little tougher.
 But I've learned a great deal the past few years.
 I'm flexible and adaptable.